-A December 2012 report from the US Department of Energyshowed up to a 43% improvement in the System Average Interruption Duration Index (SAIDI) on distribution feeders where these type of smart grid solutions had been implemented.
+A December 2012 report from the US Department of Energy—Reliability Improvements from the Application of Distribution automation Technologies: Initial Results—showed up to a 43% improvement in the System Average Interruption Duration Index (SAIDI) on distribution feeders where these type of smart grid solutions had been implemented.

 These are the kinds of reliability enhancements smart grid can provide.